-The NHSCFA estimates that the NHS is vulnerable to £65.9 million worth of Dental each year.
+The NHSCFA estimates that the NHS is vulnerable to £61.3m worth of Dental each year.
 Please see our latest strategic intelligence assessment for more details

 Dental Contractor fraud occurs when dental contractors (dentist) submit fraudulent claims to the NHS for a range of services provided to patients: for example, by claiming for services not received by patients, splitting courses of treatment, claims for patients who do not exist or carrying out unnecessary treatments.